Linear Programming Complementation: Vertex cover with budget

-Thirdly, for any $1 < s < 2$, determining whether $\kappa_f(G) \le s$ is NP-complete (an immediate consequence of \cite{GLS81}).
-On the other hand, if $G$ is a line graph, or $G$ is perfect, then $\kappa_f(G)$ can be computed in polynomial time.
-If $G$ is vertex-transitive, then $\kappa_f(G) = n/d$, where $d$ is the degree of any vertex in $G$, and in particular, it can be computed in linear time.
+\item[Complexity] Again, complexity results for $\Fractional{\chi}(G)$ can be converted into complexity results for $\Fractional{t}(G)$.
+Thus, for any $1 < s < 2$, determining whether $\Fractional{t}(G) \ge s$ is NP-complete (an immediate consequence of \cite{GLS81}).
+On the other hand, $\Fractional{t}(G)$ can be computed in polynomial time if $G$ is a line graph (see \cite[Section 4.5]{SU97}), or if $G$ is perfect (since the chromatic and fractional chromatic numbers coincide in that case). \end{description}